Compare

 Pricing

-Not only are TouchBistro’s payment processing fees competitive, but so are its monthly software fees.
-TouchBistro’s software starts at $69 USD per month for a single license, and its pricing is tiered so the cost decreases for each additional license you add.
-With each package, you get all of TouchBistro’s core POS features, cloud-based POS reports and analytics, 24/7/365 support, and unlimited users and logins for your staff and management.
+Not only are TouchBistro’s payment processing fees competitive against other TouchBistro competitors, but so are its monthly software fees.
+TouchBistro’s software starts at $69 USD per month for a single license and with each package you get all of TouchBistro’s core POS features, cloud-based POS reports and analytics, 24/7/365 support, and unlimited users and logins for your staff and management.

-Like other POS systems, you’ll also have to factor in additional costs to use TouchBistro such as installation, hardware, and payment processing fees (if you’re using integrated payments).
+Like other POS systems, you’ll also have to factor in additional costs to use TouchBistro such as installation, hardware, and payment processing fees.
 Because TouchBistro is an iPad-based POS system, you may be able to save on some POS hardware costs by reusing your current iPad tablets (as long as it’s a compatible generation).
-TouchBistro also gives you the option to split the cost of your POS tablets over 24 months, which is a great alternative if you don’t want to purchase your iPads outright.

-The Best POS For: Single and Multi-Location Independent Restaurants
+The Best POS For: Single and Multi-Location Restaurants

-With all the POS features you need to run a restaurant, TouchBistro is a great all-around solution for independent restaurants big and small.
+With all the POS features you need to run a restaurant, TouchBistro is a great all-around solution for restaurants big and small – from single location operations to restaurant groups and regional chains.
 And with in-house technology like customer loyalty, marketing, online ordering, integrated reservations, and more, TouchBistro is one of the best restaurant POS systems for both QSRs and FSRs.

-Though TouchBistro can easily support larger, multi-unit restaurants, it’s not equipped with the kind of enterprise-level capabilities required to support nationwide restaurant chains.
-For restaurants with these kinds of complex needs, a more bespoke POS solution with advanced reporting capabilities would be a better fit.
+Though TouchBistro can easily support larger, multi-unit restaurants, it’s not equipped with the kind of enterprise capabilities required to support international restaurant chains.
+For restaurants with these kinds of complex needs, a more bespoke POS solution with extensive third-party integrations may be a better fit.

 Strengths